 The importance of using the right review materials can't be overstated, especially in the case of AP Biology.
 With the recent changes to the test, it's critical that you don't use old study materials and assume that they'll give you all the tools you need to succeed on the new format.

-Some review books students have found the most useful include CliffsNotes' AP Biology, 5th Edition for content review and Sterling's AP Biology Practice Questions for practice questions that give you a good sense of what the test is like.
+Some review books students have found the most useful include CliffsNotes' AP Biology for content review and Sterling's AP Biology Practice Questions for practice questions that give you a good sense of what the test is like.

 Avoid using practice questions that come from exams before the 2013 test, when some of the more drastic changes were implemented.
 You might still be able to use older questions to refresh your memory on certain topics, but they won't really prepare you for the more analytical framework of questions on the current AP Biology test.

 Tip 3: Memorization Isn't Enough